kora-projects/kora-docs/mkdocs/docs/v2/en/documentation/grpc-server.md

 ## Lifecycle and readiness { #lifecycle }

-The server is managed by the `GrpcNettyServer` component, which is created as a [`@Root`](container.md#root-component) component and follows the [application lifecycle](container.md#component-lifecycle):
+The server is managed by the `GrpcServer` component, which is created as a [`@Root`](container.md#root-component) component and follows the [application lifecycle](container.md#component-lifecycle):

-- On startup it builds and starts the `Netty` server on the configured `port`.
-If the port is already in use, startup fails with a clear error.
+- On startup it builds and starts the server on the configured `port`.
+If the port is already in use, startup fails with `gRPC server failed to start on port '8090': port is already in use; stop the other process or configure a different port`.
 - On shutdown it performs a [graceful shutdown](container.md#graceful-shutdown): it stops accepting new calls and waits up to `shutdownWait` for in-flight calls to finish, then forcibly terminates any remaining calls.

-`GrpcNettyServer` also implements a [readiness probe](probes.md): the server reports **not ready** while it is starting up or shutting down, and **ready** only while it is running.
+`GrpcServer` also implements a [readiness probe](probes.md): the server reports **not ready** while it is starting up or shutting down, and **ready** only while it is running.
 In a `Kubernetes` deployment this lets the readiness probe reflect the real server state and drain traffic during graceful shutdown.

 ## Reflection { #reflection }